seanbreckenridge/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/plaintext-playlist) | [GitLab](https://gitlab.com/seanbreckenridge/plaintext-playlist) | *Bash*

 Interactive terminal playlist manager, storing contents in readable text files.
-Was my first attempt at creating a 'large' `bash` application.
+Was my first attempt at creating a relatively large bash application.
 Seems that most people tend to use spotify/apple music nowadays, but I still like having music locally.
 This lets me manage playlists locally without having to use one of the bulky GUI applications.

 ### albums

 [GitHub](https://github.com/seanbreckenridge/albums) | [GitLab](https://gitlab.com/seanbreckenridge/albums) | *Python/SQL*

 An amalgamation of acclaimed album lists.
-This is my replacement for [RateYourMusic](https://rateyourmusic.com/)
+This is my replacement for [RateYourMusic](https://rateyourmusic.com/).

 This was started years ago, before I knew how databases worked, so my database is a [google sheet](https://sean.fish/s/albums).
 I then learnt SQL, so it also has code to [convert the google sheet to a `MySQL` schema](https://github.com/seanbreckenridge/albums/tree/master/SQL).

-Also includes an API that lets me list recently listened albums on my [media feed](https://sean.fish/feed)
+Also includes an API that lets me list recently listened albums on my [media feed](https://sean.fish/feed).

 ### wca_userinfo